appsparkler/study/web/performance/maximiliano/class.md

         1. HTML Parsing - DOM and CSSOM creation.
 JS is render blocking.
 Setup queue for resources
         1. Resources Download
         1. Rendering
+- optimizing network layer
+    1. upgrade to HTTPS - free TLS certificates are available on Lets Encrypt
+    1. upgrade to HTTP2 - Akamai or Cloudfare CDNs support it even if our server doesn't support it.
+    1. compression - ensure GZIP, zopli or brotli (br)
+    1. Reduce DNS queries - use fewer 3rd party resources - which will reduce DNS queries
+    1. enable keep-alive (only for HTTP 1)
+    1. use CDN - Akamai or Cloudfare
+-